The Sting

 The inciting incident occurs at 14 minutes when Luther is murdered by Doyle Lonnegan's enforcer, Mottola.
 Hooker discovers they unknowingly stole from the most dangerous mob banker in the country.
 The stakes escalate from petty theft to life-or-death revenge..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This indicates the protagonist's commitment to Gondorff agrees to help Hooker take down Lonnegan.
+This demonstrates the protagonist's commitment to Gondorff agrees to help Hooker take down Lonnegan.
 They commit to "the wire"—an elaborate fake betting parlor con.
 Hooker chooses revenge over safety, entering a world of high-stakes deception requiring total commitment., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
 The analysis reveals that this crucial beat False victory: Lonnegan takes the bait completely, agreeing to place a massive $500,000 bet based on the wire con.
 The hook is set.
 But the stakes raise—FBI Agent Polk pressures Hooker to betray Gondorff, and professional hitman Salino is on Hooker's trail., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 84 minutes (65% through) represents the emotional nadir.
 Here, Hooker returns to his room to find Loretta dead in his bed—killed by Salino (disguised as her).
 The whiff of death: an innocent killed because of Hooker's con.
-Hooker is shaken, the human cost suddenly real., illustrates the protagonist at their lowest point.
+Hooker is shaken, the human cost suddenly real., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 71% of the runtime.
 Synthesis and clarity: Hooker commits fully to completing the con for Luther, despite the danger.
 The team executes the final phase.
 All elements learned—trust, patience, craft, ensemble work—come together for the ultimate deception., demonstrating the transformation achieved throughout the journey.